thanhnguyen2187/islet/site/content/posts/leetcode-853-car-fleet.md

 I find the problem strikes a balance between tricky (needing specific knowledge of data structure and algorithm) and interesting (solvable with first-principle thinking).
-However, after understanding the tricky part and got the thinking done, and implemented working code, I still could not really explain in a short and concise way about what is the intuition behind.
-Hence the writing.
+However, after understanding the tricky part, and working through the thinking, and implementing working code, I still could not really explain the intuition concisely.
+Hence this writing.
 Let's hope that it helps you as much as it helped me.

 ## Problem Description